albar965/littlenavmap-manual/src/en/PROFILE.rst

 ~~~~~~~~~~~~~~~

 The colors and symbols of the elevation profile follow the style of the
-main map as set in the options dialog on tab ``Map Display``.
+main map as set in the options dialog.
 Colors,
 patterns and symbols for airports, navaids, procedures, active and
 passed flight plan legs are the same.
 The profile display also follows
 other map settings like visibility of flight plan line, aircraft and